US will speak out forcefully against China committing 'genocide' against Uyghur Muslims: Blinken | Law-Order

 “We have been clear and I've been clear that I see it as genocide, other egregious abuses of human rights, and we'll continue to make that clear,” he said, responding to a question by Congressman Michael McCaul who asked what additional steps is the Biden administration is prepared to take to stop this ''genocide''.

-"We have several steps that we have taken or can take going forward, to include for those directly responsible for acts of genocide, gross human rights violations, sanctions, visa restrictions, etc. I think it would be very important, if China claims that nothing is going on, that it gives access to the international community, to the United Nations.
+“We have a number of steps that we have taken or can take going forward, to include for those directly responsible for acts of genocide, gross human rights violations, sanctions, visa restrictions, etc. I think it would be very important, if China claims that there is nothing going on, that it gives access to the international community, to the United Nations.

 ''If they have nothing to hide, show it to us, show the world.
-And so, we'll be calling for that," he said. ''Then there are a series of very important practical things.
+And so, we'll be calling for that,” he said. ''Then there are a series of practical things that are very important.
 For example, we should make sure that we are not exporting and others are not exporting to China any products that can be used for the repression of their people and their minorities,'' he said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)